Pediatric Imaging Research Core at Children’s

 Please note: If patients do not require sedation, do not require increased care due to acuity, and if procedures will not be billed to insurance, the resources at the Center for Systems Imaging (CSI) may be used.
 For more information click here.
 For questions about which facility to use, contact Lawrence Matarutse.

 The PIRC focuses on providing pediatric imaging services, including the use of novel imaging techniques for the diagnosis and treatment of children and young adults.
 We offer a number of resources to investigators conducting research.
-Below are the services available at both Children's Scottish Rite and Children's Egleston.
+Below are the imaging modalities and services available at both Children's Scottish Rite and Children's Egleston.

 - Digital X-ray